 The third year fellow is expected to assume a leadership role within the program and facilitate communication between the fellows and the rest of the team.
 Administrative responsibilities include coordinating the call schedule, M&M Grand Rounds, and updating the shared Fellow's Drive (network drive) with important dates, call schedules, clinic schedules and any other educational or clinical items that are appropriate.
 During candidate interviews, the third year fellow is responsible for coordinating the presentation, tour and other fellow activities for the day.
 Our goal is to evolve the third year fellow as a junior faculty member of academic practice with progressive responsibility clinically and administratively throughout the three year fellowship culminating in third year.

-The Vincent Center for Reproductive Biology (VCRB) laboratories are located on the 9th floor of the Their Building.
-The VCRB facility encompasses approximately 8,200 sq/ft (the entire 9th floor).
+The Vincent Center for Reproductive Biology (VCRB) laboratories are located on the ninth floor of the Their Building.
+The VCRB facility encompasses approximately 8,200 sq/ft.
 This space includes the VCRB administration, conference room, faculty offices and research lab.
 The space has been completely renovated and the laboratory itself has been equipped with state of the art research equipment.

 Vincent Center for Reproductive Biology